Go paper-free

 There are some occasions where a landlord will pay the council tax when you’re renting:

-Remember, there are circumstances where you might be due a discount, like if you live alone, you’re a student, or if someone living in the property is disabled.
-And if you’re really struggling, you might be entitled to a council tax reduction.
+Remember, there are circumstances where you might be due a discount.
+Like if you live alone, you’re a student, or if someone living in the property is disabled.

 Don’t just let council tax bills go unpaid.
 Make sure you get help as soon as you can.